West Yorkshire Primary Care Workforce & Training Hub

 Sarah Atkinson: Nurse Lead, Leeds Student Medical Practice

-Chris Brennan: Chair TPC Ltd & Business Partner, Bowling Highfield Practice
+Chris Brennan: Chair TPC Ltd & Business Partner, Bowling Highfield Medical Practice

 Fiona Purdie: Business Manager, Parklands Medical Practice